Bangladesh: Journalist could face death penalty for COVID reporting | DW | 18.05.2021

 Journalist Rozina Islam has reported extensively on official corruption involving the Ministry of Health

-Bangladeshi investigative reporter Rozina Islam was arrested on charges of breaching a colonial-era official secrets act, which carries a possible death penalty, authorities said on Tuesday.
+Bangladeshi investigative reporter Rozina Islam has been arrested on charges of breaching a colonial-era official secrets act, which carries a possible death penalty, authorities said on Tuesday.

-Islam, known for uncovering official corruption involving the Ministry of Health , is a reporter for Bangladeshi daily newspaper, Prothom Alo.
+Islam, known for uncovering official corruption involving the Ministry of Health , is a reporter for the Bangladeshi daily newspaper Prothom Alo.

 The journalist allegedly used her cellphone without permission to photograph documents related to government negotiations to buy coronavirus vaccines.